|

 General relativity - Wikipedia

-General relativity, also known as the general theory of relativity, and as Einstein's theory of gravity, is the geometric theory of gravitation published by Albert Einstein in May 1916 and is the accepted description of gravitation in modern physics.
+General relativity, also known as the general theory of relativity, and as Einstein's theory of gravity, is the geometric theory of gravitation published by Albert Einstein in May 1916 and is the accepted description of the gravitation of macroscopic objects in modern physics.

 General relativity is physicist Albert Einstein's understanding of how gravity affects the fabric of space-time.